Forests Information Page header

 Ilegal logging slopes over thirty degrees

-VicForests is involved in “widespread and illegal logging
+VicForests has been involved in “widespread and illegal logging

 • The ABC’s investigation of illegal logging by VicForests using hi res spatial data found “widespread and systemic illegal logging”, and that the regulator was “alerted to the breaches but failed to properly investigate”.

-• Vic Forests is buried “in almost a dozen legal proceedings” – more details from EJA here.
+• Vic Forests has been buried “in almost a dozen legal proceedings” – more details from EJA here.

 • VicForests “illegally cleared 1,000 square metres of protected possum habitat and broke the law in 25 out of 30 logging areas” – ABC on an audit finding.

-In response to illegal logging regulations are being eroded.
+In response to illegal logging regulations have been eroded.

 • The Victorian government, in response to illegal logging, has “repeatedly changed the Timber Production Code to make it harder for communities to take legal action against VicForests”.